 - Teacher: Teacher can add content items, grade students, add users and change some course default settings.

 - TA: TA has almost the same rights as a Teacher, but can NOT view nor edit grades.

 - Student: That’s self-explanatory, they generally have fewer privileges within a course.

-- Designer: By default, the Designer does not edit grades, add/remove other users, or have access to the faculty journal.
+- Designer: By default, the Designer cannot edit grades, nor add/remove users.
 They can edit course content.
 Generally speaking, the Designer Role is best suited for the instructional designers or curriculum writers who write and manage course content.

-- Observer: The Observer role can be used to enroll parents, mentors, auditors, and guests who would like to participate in a Glow course but do not need to earn course credit.
+- Observer: The Observer role can be used to enroll auditors and guests who would like to participate in a Glow course but do not need to earn course credit.
 Observers have limited permissions that allow them to see what is going on in a course without interrupting the flow of daily course communication.

 To copy course content, assignments, and quizzes from previous semesters, use the Course Import Tool from the Course Settings.

 1. Go to your new course, then in Course Navigation, click the Settings link.

 2. Click the Import Content Content button on the right.

 3. Select Content Type